Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Methods

 where \(\tilde \eta_i(\bm s) = \eta(\bm s) + \eta_i(\bm s)\) is the sum of the fixed offset \(\eta(\cdot)\) from the global model and a local non-linear predictor \(\eta_i(\cdot)\) that must be estimated.

 Finally, in the third and last step, we add a temporal dependence structure into our model, by standardising the residuals of the local models and fitting different ARMA models to them.
 The standardisation is achieved using the probability integral transform (PIT), which allows us to transform any continuous random variable \(y\) into a standardised Gaussian distributed random variable \(\tilde y\), using the transform \( \tilde y = \Phi^{-1}(F(y)), \) where \(F\) is the cumulative distribution function (CDF) of \(y\) and \(\Phi^{-1}\) is the inverse CDF of the standardised Gaussian distribution.
 Since we estimate the conditional marginal distribution of \(y_t(\bm s_i)\) with the local model in~\eqref{eq:local-gam}, we are able to transform \(\left[y_t(\bm s_i) \mid \bm x_t(\bm s_i)\right]\) into the approximately standardised Gaussian random variable \(\tilde y_t(\bm s_i)\).

-Since it is not possible to transform the binary precipitation occurrences into Gaussian random variables in this way, we only apply the first two steps for modelling daily precipitation occurrences, while we use all three steps for modelling the daily precipitation intensities.
-That is, the model implicitly assumes that the temporal correlation of precipitation occurrences can be correctly inferred from ERA5, while additional adjustments may be needed for daily temperatures and precipitation amounts.
+It is not possible to transform the binary precipitation occurrences into Gaussian random variables in this way.
+Therefore, ARMA models are only fitted to the residuals of the local temperature and precipitation intensity models and we model the temporal dependence structure of the precipitation occurrences using a first-order Markov chain.
+This is a common approach for modelling and simulating daily precipitation occurrences and intensities~\citep[e.g.,][]{Richardson1981Stochasticsimulationdaily, MaraunEtAl2017StatisticalDownscalingBias}.
+In essence, instead of using a single GAM to model the occurrence probability of precipitation on day \(t\), we use two separate GAMs.
+One GAM models the occurrence probability at day \(t\) given that day \(t-1\) was wet, while a second GAM models the occurrence probability given that day \(t-1\) was dry.
+Both models condition on the ERA5 precipitation values on both day \(t-1\) and \(t\).

 Combining all three modelling steps into one model yields a conditional probability density function which we denote \( f(\bm y(\bm s_i); \tilde{\bm \eta}_i(\bm s_i), \bm \theta_i, \bm \Psi_i), \) where \(\bm \Psi_i\) contains all parameters of the ARMA model from step 3, \(\bm \theta_i\) contains all additional GAM parameters from the local GAM in step 2 and \(\tilde{\bm \eta}_i\) contains the non-linear predictors from the two GAMs in step 1 and 2.